jacob-myers/Veil/README.md

  - Brute force.
 A brute force interface is provided.
  - Known Plaintext.
 A known pair between a piece of ciphertext and plaintext can identify the key (k) used in the original shift.
 Only one plaintext-ciphertext character pair is needed to crack a shift cipher.

-### Rail Fence Cipher
-A rail fence cipher is more visual.
-The plaintext is laid down in an switch-backing pattern.
-Like a series of 'V's.
-It is then read across left to right line by line to obtain the ciphertext.
-The key consists of the number of rails \(r\) and the offset (o).
-Both can be chosen by the user. r is capped at 9999. o is not capped, but will be effectively in mod(r * 2 - 2).
-The equivalent of one full 'V'.

-A visual of the 'V' shapes is displayed below the key inputs, and updated in real time as the user types and edits the key values.

 ### Affine Cipher
 An affine cipher is a mathematical, alphabet based cipher like the shift cipher.
 It is an improvement to the limited keyspace of the shift cipher.
 It adds another variable.
 Rather than just shifting the plaintext value of each character by k, it multiplies the plaintext value by another variable first.
 It multiplies the the original character (numerically represented by it's index in the alphabet) by a, then adds b.
 The result is evaluated in mod n, where n is the length of the alphabet.